realrate/Causing/docs/education.md

 AGE | 25.00 | 26.00 | -0.52
 POTEXPER | 6.80 | 8.50 | -0.86

-This concludes the example usage of the Causing method with real world data.
+This concludes the example usage of the Causing method with real-world data.
 We analyzed how wages earned by young American workers are determined by their educational attainment, family characteristics, and test scores.